4b616d696c/ImageConverter/README.md

 This repository contains only source for the programs.
 Tu run it, you need to compile it first.

 # How to use
 Usage of these programs is pretty easy and straightforward.
-Both takes the following data:
+Both take the following data:
  - Row width - Width of the image.
 Must be the same when encoding and decoding for correct data.
  - Source file - File to decode/encode
  - Result file - Where to save results